-Andrew Geddes is Director of the Migration Policy Centre.
-Until September 2017, he will be part-time Professor in the Schuman Centre and Professor of Politics at the University of Sheffield, UK.
+Andrew Geddes is Director of the Migration Policy Centre and holds the Chair in Migration Studies.
+Prior to joining EUI he was a Professor of Politics at the University of Sheffield, UK.

 His current research focuses on inter and intra-regional comparison of migration governance with a focus on Asia-Pacific, Europe, North America and South America.